-The Pleven Medical University , one of the five medical Universities in Bulgaria, was established in 1974, expanding the horizons, size and reputation of the City Hospital, founded in 1865.
-Today, combining traditions of the past with the present possibilities, it incorporates educational and therapeutic facilities, contemporary pre-clinical base, Institute Hospital with more than 1000 beds with clinics in all major medical fields, as well as a large number of specialized clinics and research units with modern diagnostic and therapeutic equipment.
-These are efficiently used to treat patients, train students, trainee doctors, post-graduates and for research work
+Medical University - Pleven, one of the five medical universities in Bulgaria, was established in 1974, aiming to expand the horizons, size and reputation of the City Hospital, founded in 1865.
+Today, combining traditions of the past with the present possibilities, it incorporates educational and therapeutic facilities, contemporary pre-clinical base, University Hospital with more than 1000 beds and clinics in all major medical fields, as well as a large number of specialized clinics and research units with modern diagnostic and therapeutic equipment.
+These are efficiently used to treat patients, train students, trainee doctors, post-graduates as well as for research work.

-The University has all theoretic, pre-clinical and clinical departments required for the higher medical education.
+MU - Pleven has all theoretic, pre-clinical and clinical departments required for higher medical education.
 Up to date, more than 6000 Bulgarian and foreign students from over 30 countries have graduated from the University.
 The current number of students is 2044.
-275 of them are foreign students, including 78 of Indian nationality – the biggest community of foreign students at the university.
-Other international students are coming from the following countries: Macedonia, Serbia, Ukraine, Moldova, Greece, Turkey, Nigeria, Albania, Cyprus, Congo, Syria, Algeria, USA, Japan, Great Britain and France.
-835 young doctors from Bulgaria and abroad are taking postgraduate courses at the different specialized clinics of the University Hospital.
+275 of them are foreign students, including 78 of Indian nationality – the biggest community of foreign students at the university at the moment of writing.
+International students come from many countries: Macedonia, Serbia, Ukraine, Moldova, Greece, Turkey, Nigeria, Albania, Cyprus, Congo, Syria, Algeria, USA, Japan, Great Britain and France.
+At the moment of writing, 835 young doctors from Bulgaria and abroad are taking postgraduate courses at the different specialized clinics of the University Hospital.

 The current number of PhD students is 53.

 Highly qualified lecturers with comprehensive academic experience are employed.
 The course of instruction is carried out in 24 departments by more than 60 professors and aound 300 assistant professors.
 Most of them are members of national and international scientific and medical societies and authors of research studies.